JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 ### `--minQtbtSizeLog2=INT-VALUE`
 Specifies the minimum size of quadtree and binary tree partitions.

-### `--bitwiseOccupancyCoding=0|1`
-In octree geometry coding, there are both byte-wise and bit-wise tools to encode the occupancy data.
-This option selects between the two methods.

 ### `--neighbourAvailBoundaryLog2=INT-VALUE`
 Defines the volume within which octree nodes are considered available for use in occupancy contextualisation and intra occupancy prediction.